dm3-org/dm3/README.md

 ## Storage
 The following list gives an overview of the possible storage locations for the encrypted user storage:
-* **Local file system**: The user must always download the encrypted user storage file after using the ENS Mail Dapp but the user has full control over the data.
+* **Local file system**: The user must always download the encrypted user storage file after using the dm3 Dapp but the user has full control over the data.
 * **IPFS using web3.storage (own account)**: The user has to provide a web3.storage token to store the encrypted user storage file on IPFS.
 Everyone could read the conversations if the encryption is broken and the file is still pinned.
- * **IPFS using web3.storage (ENS Mail account)**:  Same as above besides that the user hasn't to provide a token and that the user loses control over the pinned state of the encrypted user storage file.
+ * **IPFS using web3.storage (dm3 account)**:  Same as above besides that the user hasn't to provide a token and that the user loses control over the pinned state of the encrypted user storage file.
  * **Cloud (e.g. google drive)**: The user stores the encrypted user storage file using a personal account on some central proprietary cloud.